Rikj000/MoniGoMani/Documentation/Docs-MGM-Hurry.md

     - **Defaults to:** The last known `.fthypt` file.
 Provide `True` to launch a prompt to easily choose a specific. `.fthypt` file.

+### `mgm-hurry export_results`
+Export the results that are selected.
+Creates a '.zip' archive of the various files created by HyperOpt runs after the user selects which HyperOpt run they would like to export.
+Archive is placed in `user_data/mgm_result_export`.

 ### `mgm-hurry hyperopt_show_epoch`
 Prints & applies the HyperOpt Results for an epoch of choice.
 #### Options